Word Meanings - STAFF - Book Publishers vocabulary database

 Having a raised way ; paved.
 Sir W. Scott.
 C. Bronté. - ELEMENTAL

 1. Pertaining to the elements, first principles, and primary ingredients, or to the four supposed elements of the material world; as, elemental air.
 "Elemental strife."
 Pope.
-2. Pertaining to rudiments or first principles; rudimentary; elementary. - ELEMENT
+2. Pertaining to rudiments or first principles; rudimentary; elementary. - FORMERLY

 1. One of the simplest or essential parts or principles of which anything consists, or upon which the constitution or fundamental powers of anything are based.
 2. One of the ultimate, undecomposable constituents of any kind of matter.
-Specifically: - FORMERLY
+Specifically: - STANDARD

 The proportion of weights of fine metal and alloy established by authority.
 By the present standard of the coinage, sixty-two shillings is coined out of one pound weight of silver.
 Arbuthnot. (more info) extendere to spread out, extend, - STANDPOINT